octoenergy/public-conventions/conventions/application.md

 It's common for domain objects to model some period of time that defines when an object is "active" or "valid".
 When faced with this challenge, prefer to use _datetime_ fields where the upper bound is nullable and exclusive.
-Eg:
+E.g:

 ```python
 class SomeModel(models.Model):